appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/dist-store-reverse-proxy-conf.md

 - According to the `global.yaml` configuration below:
   - The default Enterprise App Store domain is `store.appcircle.spacetech.com`.
-  - The custom Enterprise App Store domain is `store.spacetech.com`.
   - The default Testing Distribution domain is `dist.appcircle.spacetech.com`.

 ```yaml